jasonmay/twitch-jarsonmud/DESIGN.md

 With the advent of reactive web apps, native mobile apps, and quick prototyping tools, I feel that I can modernize the MUD platform and reintroduce the veterans as well as possibly introduce the textually creative souls into the world of interactive prose.
 And what if I made custom hooks available almost every possible change in MUD state without compromising performance?

-Allow me to indulge a little in my evil plans.
+Allow me to indulge you a little in my evil plans.

 # Architecture